toorop/FsBlackBox/README.md

 ## Installation

-- Download the latest version of FSBlackBox from *releases* sections.
+- Download the latest version of FSBlackBox from [Releases](https://github.com/toorop/FsBlackBox/releases) sections.
 - And... that's all.

 **WARNING**: Windows Defender can detect fsblackbox.exe as virus.
 In order to use it anyway, whitelist blackbox.exe.